UAE: ADNH Catering announces offer price range as IPO subscription opens

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

+Around 900 million shares of ADNH are up for subscription for retail and institutional investors.

-The subscription period opened on Monday, October 7 and ends on Monday, October 14, for UAE retail investors and eligible employees.
+The subscription period opened on Monday, October 7, and will end on Monday, October 14, for UAE retail investors and eligible employees.
 For professional investors, the subscription will end on Tuesday, October 15.

+Up to 10 per cent of shares will be made available for allocation to existing shareholders of ADNH Group who apply in either the First Tranche or the Second Tranche only in priority to other applicants.

+Citigroup Global Markets Limited and First Abu Dhabi Bank have been appointed as joint global coordinators and joint bookrunners.
+Emirates NBD Capital and Abu Dhabi Commercial Bank have been appointed joint bookrunners.

 Waheed Abbas is Assistant Editor, covering real estate, aviation and other business stories that directly affect the lives of UAE consumers.
 He frequently reports human interest stories, too.waheedabbas@khaleejtimes.com